deannaj401/learning-journal/Growth-mindset.md

 My name is Deanna.
 I live in Montana about 30 minutes from Glacier National Park.
 I love to read and play games.
 I have a background in Graphic Design and am hoping to learn coding so that I can expand my skill set.

-### Markdown notes
-- a '#' makes a heading size
-- '1." makes an ordered list
-- '*'  makes italic